cryptolake/cryptolake.github.io/content/Mathematics/Porbability/Probability Models and Axioms.md

 - `∨` This is the symbol for  the OR operation
 - `∧` This is the symbol for the AND operation
 - `Ω`  This is the symbol for the entire set in the sample space
+- `A'c` Complement of A, The set of probability that are not A

 ## Sample Space
 ### What is a Sample Space?